 Additionally, ten US states prohibit the use of centerfire rifles for their general hunting season.
 There are other options out there including muzzleloaders and slug guns, but straight-wall pistol cartridges have been a popular choice too.
 Whether you hunt in one of these states or just want a unique gun to add to your collection, here are seven 44 magnum rifles currently in production:

 1. Winchester Model 1892 $1130

 While obviously not originally chambered in the 44 magnum since it didn’t exist back then, the 1892 has proven the test of time as a popular choice for those looking to have a rifle that compliments their pistol.
 Several varieties of the 1892 are chambered in the 44 giving buyers plenty of choices.
 Short barrels, long barrels, big loops, small loops, and even a take-down option.

-Expect to pay between $1130 and $2200 for one of these.
+Expect to pay about $1,500 for one of these.
 True, a Winchester isn’t cheap, but it’s also a Winchester repeating rifle.
 Hard to argue with that history!

 2. Henry Big Boy $950